edgerson/testtringa/index.md

   block: hero-2
   slug: features
   headline: Continuous delivery for your whole team
-  content: Tringa lets you seamlessly deploy your apps through your unique development
+  content: Tringa helps you seamlessly deploy software through your unique development
     pipeline to any hosting solution.
-With easy access to version status and deployment process, Tringa empowers your team members to stay informed and push apps along.
+With easy access to version status and deployment process, Tringa empowers your team to stay in sync and keep releasing great apps.
     Plus, you’ll get some extra features like easy rollbacks and redeployments.
   cta:
     enabled: true